 What to expect

-- Consultants often work from home, although jobs are available in most parts of the UK, especially in rural areas.
+- As a consultant it's common to work from home, although jobs are available in most parts of the UK, especially in rural areas.

-- In some jobs, animal nutritionists may spend much of their time working alone, with team meetings every one to two months.
+- It's possible to spend much of your working time alone, with team meetings scheduled for every one to two months.

 - Farm visits may be made to plan the nutritional aspects of existing animal husbandry systems, or to assess the value of a particular feedstuff.